+44 (0)20 7919 7800

 Goldsmiths, University of London

 I have carried out research in Jamaica and the Eastern Caribbean, publishing on cultural history, land, law, development, kinship, gender, narratives, religion, migration and ethnicity.
 My publications include Martha Brae’s Two Histories: European Expansion and Caribbean Culture-Building in Jamaica (Chapel Hill and London: University of North Carolina Press, 2002); Caribbean Narratives of Belonging: Fields of Relations, Sites of Identity, edited with Karen Fog Olwig (Oxford: Macmillan, 2005); and Caribbean Land and Development Revisited, edited with Janet Momsen (New York: Palgrave, 2007).
-I am currently working on comparative creolization in changing contexts of globalization among the descendants of plantation slaves, planters and rebel slaves in the Jamaican Cockpit Country for a book Transformations of Freedom in the Land of the Maroons (forthcoming, Ian Randle).
+I am currently working on comparative creolization in changing contexts of globalization among the descendants of plantation slaves, planters and rebel slaves in the Jamaican Cockpit Country for a book Transformations of Freedom in the Land of the Maroons (forthcoming, Kingston and Miami: Ian Randle Publishers).
 I have served on the Editorial Board of the Canadian Journal of Latin American and Caribbean Studies and as chair of the Society for Caribbean Studies in the UK, of which I am a founder member and (since 2010) an elected Honorary Life Member.
 I was a founding co-editor of the journal Progress in Development Studies (London: Arnold) and continue as a Life Member of the PIDs Advisory Board.
 I have been an advisor to the Scottish Executive on census issues of ethnicity (2007) and a member of the Academic Advisory Committee of the British Empire and Commonwealth Museum for the Exhibition “Breaking the Chains” (2007-2009) commemorating the bicentenary of the abolition of the British transatlantic slave trade.
 I am an Associate Fellow of the Institute for the Study of the Americas, University of London, School of Advanced Study and of the Institute of the Americas, University College London.

 Besson, J. and Momsen, J. (eds.)(2007).
 Caribbean land and development revisited.
 New York: Palgrave.